inabikarilibrary/inalib/inapedia/players/french/nayth.md

 the aggressive and dash-heavy Nomash that is the norm in France today.
 He was part of the "old generation" of French players.

+## Style of Play

+As the progenitor of the French style, nayth utilizes fast attacks and dashing to constantly be in the face of his opponent.
+His signature use of DSBs to score was also passed down and heavily used by the next generation of French players.

+He is also known for being easily titled in-game, with the most notable incident being his infamous rage quit at the 2021 World Cup Finals.

 ## Achievements

 | Date | Place | Tournament | Tier |